lauslim12/provisions/README.md

 - Fetch all currently being worked on projects from GitHub.
 Just a simple `git clone` will suffice.
 - Once a week, please update all dependencies by using the available commands.
 - Don't forget to check for updates for your system at all times.
-- Check the repository every so often to update the commands and links (should be highly unlikely).
+- Check the repository once in a while to update the commands and links (should be highly unlikely).